Operational Reasoning and Coordination Architecture

 Built to be understood, not hidden

-• Git memory structure
+• Git memory with governance gateway and audit

 • Web control plane